Rough scaly spots on sun-damaged skin are called solar keratoses. They are also known as

 What are solar keratoses?

 Solar keratoses are a reflection of abnormal skin cell development due to exposure to ultraviolet radiation.
-They are considered precancerous.
+They are considered precancerous or an early form of squamous cell carcinoma.

 They appear as multiple flat or thickened, scaly or warty, skin coloured or reddened lesions.
 A keratosis may develop into a cutaneous horn.